 Also, the bridge is too narrow by modern standards, and the alignment of Route 5 south of the bridge is considered substandard.

 VTrans has chosen a full replacement of the bridge rather than attempting a rehabilitation, though officials have not yet announced a year for that project.
-Williams has speculated that construction may not happen until 2018 or 2019.

 In the meantime, VTrans is developing plans for the project.
 And in documents released last year, the agency plainly stated its preference for closing the bridge entirely and posting an off-site detour.